How to Prevent Water-Borne Diseases

 - Constipation

-- Acute Gastroenteritis – Another bacterial infection is Acute Gastroenteritis.
-This may cause watery diarrhoea, which can cause dehydration.
+Acute Gastroenteritis – Another bacterial infection is Acute Gastroenteritis.
+This may cause watery diarrhea, which can cause dehydration.
 It can be fatal if you disregard it.
-Below-mentioned is some of its symptoms:
+Below are some of its symptoms:

 - Watery diarrhoea